keyboardio/Chrysalis/FOCUS_API.md

 ===========================

 ## Concept
-The Focus API is a two-way communication mechanism between the Raise and any computer software that wants to get information or configure/activate the raise's plugins.
+The Focus API is a two-way communication mechanism between the Raise and any computer software that wants to get information or configure/activate the raise\'s plugins.

 It discovers all the EEPROM assigned positions of the memory with specific commands to update or trigger them depending on the kind of plugin that uses them.

 This means for example being capable of storing the macros or to be able to trigger them through the serial interface without touching the keyboard or Bazecor.

-The focus library is a part of the Keyboard`s Firmware but also has a helper class created in JavaScript for the Bazecor, we will show here the commands for the JavaScript Focus API and how to trigger them through the serial interface also, just as an example if you want to retrieve all available commands you have to send the keyboard the string "help".
+The focus library is a part of the Keyboard's Firmware but also has a helper class created in JavaScript for the Bazecor, we will show here the commands for the JavaScript Focus API and how to trigger them through the serial interface also, just as an example if you want to retrieve all available commands you have to send the keyboard the string "help".

 **For JavaScript:** `focus.command("help")`